Winners of the 2018 International E-Learning Awards Business Division

 This Year’s Winners

 In the eLearning category, this year’s winner was “Nicos Weg-Einfach Deutsch Lerner,” an entry from Deutsche Welle, which is Germany’s public broadcaster.
 A summary on the DW website describes the winning entry as “a video novella with more than 200 episodes.”
 The “video novella” centres around the life of Nicos who is new to Germany, its language, and its customs.
 For each episode, the program offers interactive exercises that help learners deepen their knowledge of the content.
 The program includes 14,000 exercises, 12,000 vocabulary words, and 19,000 audio clips.
 The best thing about “Nicos Weg-Einfach Deutsch Lerner,” however, is that it embraces distraction as a way to learn.
 It is, what many people in North America, might call “edutainment,” since it combines high-production qualities with a lot of learning.
 There was also one runner up in the eLearning category: “BD Market Shaping Toolkit Online” by Becton Dickinson of the United States.

-In the mobile learning category, a U.S.-based team from the Children’s Hospital Association took home the top prize for an entry titled, “Transfusion Reaction Management Mobile Learning App.”
+In the mobile learning category at the International E-Learning Awards, a U.S.-based team from the Children’s Hospital Association took home the top prize for an entry titled, “Transfusion Reaction Management Mobile Learning App.”
 The app improves quality and reduces orientation time by providing clinicians with the foundational knowledge needed to deliver safe and effective transfusions to young patients.

 In the blended learning category, the winner was “Play and Learn 3D (PAL3D): A Collaborative Way of Learning Project Management with Minecraft,” an entry submitted by Larnavi Consultants based in Spain.
 The runner up in the blended learning category was “English for Software Engineering,” an entry by Voxy from the United States.